Learning from Informants: Relations between Learning Success Criteria: Informant Learning

 The intuition behind \textit{(i)(b)} is that, sensing $I$, $M$ eventually only vacillates between at most $b$-many hypotheses, where the case $b = \ast$ stands for eventually finitely many different hypotheses.
 In convenience with the literature, we omit the superscript $0$ and the subscript $1$.

-$\Lim$-learning, also known as \emph{explanatory ($\Ex$-)learning}, is the most common definition for successful learning and corresponds to the notion of identifiability in the limit by \citet*{Gol:j:67}, where the learner eventually decides on one correct hypotheses.
+$\Lim$-learning, also known as \emph{explanatory learning}, is the most common definition for successful learning and corresponds to the notion of identifiability in the limit by \cite{Gol:j:67}, where the learner eventually decides on one correct hypothesis.
 On the other end of the hierarchy of convergence criteria is \emph{behaviorally correct learning}, for short \emph{$\Bc$-} or $\Lim_\infty$-learning, which only requires the learner to be eventually correct, but allows infinitely many syntactically different hypotheses in the limit.
-Behaviorally correct learning was introduced by \citet*{Osh-Wei:j:82:criteria}.
-The general definition of $\Lim^a_b$-learning for $a \in \N\cup\{\ast\}$ and $b \in \N_{>0}\cup\{\ast\}$ was first mentioned by \citet*{case1999power}.
+Behaviorally correct learning was introduced in \cite{Osh-Wei:j:82:criteria}.
+The general definition of $\Lim^a_b$-learning for $a \in \N\cup\{\ast\}$ and $b \in \N_{>0}\cup\{\ast\}$ was first mentioned in \cite{case1999power}.

 In our setting, we also allow $b=\infty$ and subsume all $\Lim^a_b$ under the notion of a \emph{convergence criterion}, since they determine in which semi-topological sense the learning sequence needs to have $L$ as its limit, in order to succeed in learning $L$.